jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Since `doThis` has coverage, I refactored it with the confidence that if my refactoring was incorrect, then one of the iterating tests would catch it.

 No intent emerged during refactoring, since there wasn’t any original intent.
-However the refactored code is less complex.
+However, the refactored code is less complex.
 If there had been intent in the original code, I suspect it would have emerged:
 ```java
     public static String doThis(boolean a, boolean b, boolean c) {
         if (b) return "BeepBoop";